bittenApple/bittenApple.github.io/_posts/2016-12-21-how-to-construct-git-objects-manually.md

 Let’s go over some of the important files.

 * `COMMIT_EDITMSG `: This is the last commit’s message.
-* `HEAD`: Notice that the uppercase HEAD is different from the lowercase head, mostly it’s probably refs/heads/master or other branch head, sometimes it points to a commit that's not associated with any branches, which is called a detached HEAD.
+* `HEAD`: Notice that the uppercase HEAD is different from the lowercase head in Git, mostly it’s refs/heads/master or other branch head, but sometimes it points to a commit that's not associated with any branches, which is called a detached HEAD.
 * `config`: Configuration file of repository.
-* `index`: A binary file containing current index files for the repository, including the staging and committed files.
+* `index`: This is a binary file that containing current index files for the repository, including the staging and committed files.
 * `hooks`: These files are custom scripts that are executed at certain times when working with Git, such as before or after a commit.
 * `logs`: Contains history for different branches.
 * `objects`: Git internal warehouse of objects.